Fishery statistics in detail

 Under the Common fisheries policy (CFP), reducing fleet capacity is an essential tool for achieving a sustainable exploitation of fisheries resources.
 The EU fleet is very diverse, with the vast majority of boats being no more than 12 metres long, and a small number of vessels exceeding 40 metres in length.

-This reduced capacity in the EU-28 stands in stark contrast with the upkeep of fishing fleet capacities in Iceland and Norway.
-The capacity of the Norwegian fishing fleet (about 328 000 gross tonnes in 2015) was similar to Spain’s in terms of overall tonnage, although Norway’s 55.7 gross tonnes average per vessel was considerably higher than Spain’s.
+In terms of gross tonnage, the Spanish fishing fleet was by far the largest (338 thousand gross tonnes in 2016 or 21.2 % of the EU-28 total gross tonnage); this was close to twice as high as the next largest fleet, that of the United Kingdom (186 thousand gross tonnes or 11.7 % of the EU-28), which was followed by France (173 thousand gross tonnes or 10.9 % of the EU-28), Italy (157 thousand gross tonnes or 9.9 % of the EU-28) and the Netherlands (132 thousand gross tonnes or 8.3 % of the EU-28).
+In Norway, the overall holding capacity (391 thousand gross tonnes in 2016) was the largest in Europe and similar to Spain’s in terms of overall tonnage, although Norway’s 65.7 gross tonnes average per vessel was considerably higher than Spain’s (36.3 gross tonnes average).
 The Norwegian fishing fleet was also considerably more powerful than that of any EU Member State.
-In the case of Iceland, despite having a much smaller fleet than France and Italy in terms of numbers of vessels, the overall holding capacity (gross tonnage) was very similar.
+In the case of Iceland, despite having a much smaller fleet than France and Italy in terms of number of vessels, the overall holding capacity (gross tonnage) was very similar.

 Data sources and availability